basisproject/paper/src/03-regions.md

 All regional parameters will always be publicly available for review by any member of the region.
 The full list of regional parameters is as follows:

-- Worker hourly wages (more on how this is defined in Chapter 4)
+- Worker hourly wages (more on how this is defined in [Chapter 4](#wages-and-wage-calculations))
 - Wage reduction dampening rate/delay
 - Productivity rate value range (eg, between 0.5 and 1.5, or 0.8 and 1.2, etc)
 - Sales tax percentage
 - Income tax percentage
 - Profits-at-rest taxation delay and percentage
+- Regional bank investment allocation
 - Healthcare subsidization
 - Higher education subsidization
 - Higher education wait-list prioritization
-- Percentage above-cost to charge for apartments (essentially an apartment tax)
+- Percentage of-cost to charge for apartments (90% would be a 10% subsidy, 110% would be a 10% apartment tax)
-- Percentage above-cost to charge for duplex and house rental (essentially a house-rental tax)
+- Percentage of-cost to charge for duplex and house rental
 - UBI monthly payment amounts
+- Director position appointments for various regionally-operated companies

 ## Regionally-operated companies

 The region will operate a small amount of various types of companies.
 The main candidates for regional operation are:

+- Regional bank
-- Housing
+- Housing (and property management thereof)
 - Healthcare
 - Education